teremterem/MiniAgents/README.md

   between async tasks via asyncio.Queue objects.
 Interrupting these promises with KeyboardInterrupt (which extends from BaseException) instead of letting it go through the queue can lead to hanging promises (a queue waiting for END_OF_QUEUE sentinel forever while the task that should send it is dead).

 ---

-This README provides an overview of the MiniAgents framework, its features, installation instructions, usage examples, and information on testing and contributing.
-For more detailed documentation, please refer to the source code and comments within the project.

----